roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  He licked her nipples, and sucked as much of a breast into his mouth as he could.
 He kissed them, gently bit them, and cherished them.
 Unable to carry on he let them go.
 He pulled the two blond heads onto his chest, and kissed one then the other.

  They listened to the wind howling through power lines for awhile, then fell asleep.
-Report_Story #1